EISM

 Matrix™ Platform

-The MatrixTM platform is the first rigorous algorithmic framework to link the latest advances in physics and artificial intelligence to the practical, everyday science of resource management and voting theory.
+EISM’s MatrixTM platform represents the world’s first attempt to link the latest advances in physics, math, and artificial intelligence to the practical, everyday science of resource management, decision theory, and governance.

-The word “Matrix” originates from the Latin word for “mother”, a metaphor that captures the uniquely transformative nature of the platform and its underlying technology.
-On this page, we will endeavor to describe the project briefly, as an initial conceptual sketch.
-We will continue to develop the platform over time and, with the help of our partners and your feedback, we will make more advanced versions available soon.
+The word “Matrix” (Latin for “womb”) captures the uniquely transformative nature of the platform and its underlying technology.
+On this page, we will draw an initial conceptual sketch of the platform.
+We will continue to develop the idea over time and, with the help of our partners and your feedback, we will make more advanced versions available soon.
 In the meantime, we are grateful for your visit and welcome you to the MatrixTM conceptual framework.

 Matrix Mathematics